openedx/open-edx-proposals/oeps/oep-1.rst

 does not mean it will work for most Open edX installations.

-Once the champion has asked the Open edX community as to whether an idea has any chance of acceptance, a draft OEP should be submitted as a Pull Request against the `central OEP repository`_.
-The Pull Request title must start with "OEP-XXX", and claims that OEP number for the included proposal.
+Once the champion has asked the Open edX community as to whether an idea has any chance of acceptance, a draft OEP should be submitted as a pull request against the `central OEP repository`_.
+The pull request title must start with "OEP-XXX", and claims that OEP number for the included proposal.
-Before claiming a number, check the list of previous Pull Requests to see which numbers have already been assigned.
+Before claiming a number, check the list of previous pull requests to see which numbers have already been assigned.

 .. _central OEP repository: http://github.com/edx/open-edx-proposals